lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 #### Tool cupboard

 Placing a tool cupboard (TC) in your base means only you - or anyone else who has access to your TC - can build within a certain radius of where your TC is placed.
 Other players can build twig near your base but they can't upgrade it.
 This prevents players from griefing your base by building walls around your door.
 Place your TC in one of the back corners of your 1x1 and authorise yourself.
-Having TC auth allows you to destroy structures but only for 10 minutes after it is placed.
+Having TC auth allows you to destroy structures, but only for 10 minutes after they are placed.

 #### Key locks